Stability in shape optimization with second variation: Introduction

-One then uses {\Be (in the whole paper)} the usual notion of {\Be Fr\'echet-}differentiability: shape derivatives are the successive derivatives of $\mathcal{J}$ at $0$, when they exist.
-In particular, the first shape derivative is $J'(\Om):=\mathcal{J}'(0)\in\Theta'$ and the second order shape derivative is $J''(\Om):=\mathcal{J}''(0)$, a continuous symmetric bilinear form on $\Theta$.\\
+One then uses {(in the whole paper)} the usual notion of {Fr\'echet-}differentiability: shape derivatives of $J$ at $\Om$ are the successive derivatives of $\mathcal{J}_{\Om}$ at $0$, when they exist.
+In particular, the first shape derivative is $J'(\Om):=\mathcal{J}_{\Om}'(0)$, a continuous linear form on $\Theta$ (the shape gradient), and the second order shape derivative is $J''(\Om):=\mathcal{J}_{\Om}''(0)$, a continuous symmetric bilinear form on $\Theta$ (the shape hessian).